AJEvans/dbexamples/src/site/markdown/code.md

 ### Code style

-Not knowing the environment the code is entering, Java was chosen as platform-agnostic and easy to distribute, while allowing reasonable GUI development.
+Not knowing the environment the code is entering, Java was chosen as platform-agnostic and easy to distribute, while allowing reasonable <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> development.
 For a less formal project achieving the data transformation and display with less development time, I'd probably have picked Python running in Jupyter, but Java brings a formalism and long-hand clarity which seems appropriate.